opendreambox/enigma2-plugins/README.md

-1. Licensing
+# Licensing
-Whenever you think about adding your stuff to schwerkraft, you should think about the license you want to apply to your code/resources.
+Whenever you think about adding your stuff to github.com/opendreambox, you should think about the license you want to apply to your code/resources.
 It is a common agreement in the open source world to put a file called LICENSE or COPYING into the root directory of your project and/or to add